-At some point in our lives many of us consider consulting with a psychologist, psychotherapist or counsellor for one reason or another.
-Not everyone who seeks counselling is burdened with troubles.
-Nowadays, psychologically minded men and women consider consultation with a mental health professional for personal growth and development as well as problems in living.
+At some point in our lives, many of us consider consulting with a psychologist, psychotherapist or counsellor for one reason or another.
+Not every individual who seeks counselling is burdened with troubles.
+Nowadays, psychologically minded men and women consider a consultation with a mental health professional for personal growth and development as well as problems in living.

 Individual adult counselling is a process by which the client/s are invited to look honestly at their behaviour and lifestyle and make certain decisions about the ways in which they want to examine and/or modify the quality of their life.
 Within this framework, TPS therapists provide support and warmth yet enough care to challenge and confront.